EternityForest/LazyMesh/README.md

 4 byte message ID:
   just the first 4 bytes of the random IV from the packet we are ACKing

+4 byte ack ID:

+Random number unique to the node, for debugging only.
+More advanced implementations can use this to better count nodes.
+Must not be the same for all channels on a node and must change periodically for privacy.

 ```

 ### Announce Packets